 It has been determined that there is no safe level of asbestos exposure, and there is a direct link between machinist asbestos exposure and mesothelioma, lung cancer and asbestosis.

 Industrial positions in factories, warehouses and machine shops has their own specific health risks in the past.
 Because asbestos was used for its durability, fire resistance and strength, it was used in many applications in machinery and surrounding areas.
 But the toxic material posed risks when it broke down and aged, placing workers at risk of developing cancer.

 Asbestos materials were used in piping, insulation, flooring, as well as quite a lot of heavy equipment and machines in the workplace.
-Machinists in many industries and areas of manufacturing faced serious health risks when asbestos fibers broke down and filled the air in poorly-ventilated work areas.
+Machinists in many industries and areas of manufacturing faced serious health risks when asbestos fibers broke down and filled the air in Workplace Ventilation Risks.
 Thousands of machinists have suffered after developing lung cancer and mesothelioma following years of asbestos exposure at the workplace.

 Ohio Machinist Asbestos Exposure

 Heavy industries in Ohio and across the nation utilized asbestos materials in machinery, heavy equipment, insulation, piping, roofing and flooring.
 As a result, machinist asbestos exposure was not uncommon.

 Due to the long latency period of lung cancer and mesothelioma, many Ohio machinists develop related diseases many years down the road.
 Machinist Asbestos Exposure was common in several industries, including: